hongsupshin/hongsupshin/README.md

 ### Hi there 👋

-I'm Hongsup/홍섭 (he/him) and I am a machine learning (ML) practitioner and a data scientist in Austin, TX.
-Currenty I am a Principal ML Research Engineer at Arm.
+I'm Hongsup/홍섭 and I am an ML practitioner in Austin, TX.
+Currenty I work as a Principal ML Research Engineer at Arm.
 Until recently, I also volunteered at Texas Justice Initiative, a local criminal justice non-profit in Austin.
 My background is computational neuroscience (PhD) and behavioral ecology (MSc).
-When it comes to ML, I am interested in ML Ops and responsible/ethical AI.
-If you have any questions, feel free to reach out to me via hongsup.shin@pm.me, [my blog](https://hongsupshin.github.io/), or [Linkedin](https://www.linkedin.com/in/hongsupshin/).
+When it comes to ML, I am interested in ML Ops, AI ethics, and responsible AI.
+Feel free to reach out to me via hongsup.shin@pm.me, [my blog](https://hongsupshin.github.io/), or [Linkedin](https://www.linkedin.com/in/hongsupshin/).
 Oh btw, I am a native speaker of Korean. :)

 If you want to learn more about my work, here are some examples:
 - [Scipy 2023 poster: Data-centric ML pipeline for data drift and data preprocessing](https://zenodo.org/record/8136049)